nix-community/nix-unstable-installer/README.md

 # Nix Flakes installer

 This is a temporary place to host Nix Flakes releases, until the NixOS project publishes official releases.

+NOTE: Nix went backwards in the pre-releases from 3.0 to 2.4.

 ## Latest release